 Naperville Community Emergency Response Teams (CERT)

-Naperville adopted the CERT program in 2005 and began training its citizens in disaster relief.
+Naperville's CERT Program Naperville adopted the CERT program in 2005 and began training its citizens in disaster relief.
 Classes are conducted by the city and additional classes are scheduled each year.
-The 20 hour classes cover disaster preparedness, fire safety, disaster medical operations, light search and rescue, CERT organization, disaster psychology and terrorism.
+The 20-hour classes cover disaster preparedness, fire safety, disaster medical operations, light search and rescue, CERT organization, disaster psychology and terrorism.
 Active members of the CERT Team are also given the opportunity to attend additional training to improve their emergency response skills.